How pro surfer Koa Smith overcame depression and trauma with psychedelic mushrooms

 Both researchers and Koa himself warn to treat psychedelics lightly.

 They’ve only been under serious study for a few decades, and scientists are still working out which conditions they might be most useful for, what sorts of supports and therapies are necessary for a safe and positive experience.
-They’re also trying to tackle some of the deeper physiological and philosophical questions surrounding psychedelics, such as which parts of a mushroom experience are experiential versus chemical, physical versus mental, and whether such distinctions matter in terms of treatment.
+They’re also trying to tackle some of the deeper physiological and philosophical questions surrounding psychedelics.

+“From a research perspective, the questions are things like, for whom and for what disorders can these treatments be helpful?
+Questions like, is this purely a chemical reaction?
+Is this more of a psychological or spiritual experience?
+For whom and at what level is concurrent therapy necessary?” adds Mr Cardenas, the APPA psychiatrist.

 There’s no such thing as perfect medicine.
 It’s all in how they’re used.